haraka/Haraka/docs/Transaction.md

 Adds a filter to be applied to body parts in the email.  ct\_match should be a regular expression to match against the full content-type line, or a string to match at the start, e.g. `/^text\/html/` or `'text/plain'`.  filter will be called when each body part matching ct_match is complete.
-It receives two parameters, the content-type line, and a buffer with the full body part.
-It should return a buffer with the desired contents of the body.
+It receives three parameters, the content-type line, the encoding name, and a buffer with the full body part.
+It should return a buffer with the desired contents of the body in the same encoding.

 * transaction.results